The KnowledgeLab is open in Seelye B4!

-The Neilson Library KnowledgeLab is an experimental pilot space for making knowledge, sharing knowledge, and playing with library futures.
+The Smith College Libraries KnowledgeLab is an experimental pilot space for making knowledge, sharing knowledge, and playing with library futures.

 As a campus, we have been engaged in a conversation about the past, present and future of libraries in the context of planning for the New Neilson Library.
 What does it mean to create and share knowledge with diverse communities, and what role does campus space play in these practices?
-How can we experiment and play with space in Neilson Library’s final year in its current form, and how can these experiments inform the design of our new library?
+How can we experiment and play with space in the library’s current form, and how can these experiments inform the design of our new library?

 The KnowledgeLab is an experimental, participatory space for you to engage with these questions during the 2016-17 academic year.
 We invite proposals for projects by all current Smith students, faculty, classes, and student orgs on the themes of knowledge creation, knowledge sharing, and the future of libraries and campus learning spaces, including pop-up installations, events, and more.
 Find out more on our Propose a Project page.
 For examples of projects that have taken place as part of the KnowledgeLab, see our Past Projects page.

 About the KnowledgeLab